|Type of record:||Maritime|

 On the beach close to the base of the cliff.

 The wreck of the Sheraton.
 Timber framed, with a metal outer casing, 38.5m long by 5.35m wide.
-Tile and cement ballast was seen towards the rear of the vessel; damage to the hull suggested that it might have been used for military target practice.
+Tile and cement ballast was seen towards the rear of the vessel; damage to the hull from its use as a military target hulk.

 It was found 66m south of the location recorded above; this suggests that it may have moved recently.